venenux/alpine-wiki/tutorials/alpine-howto-qemu-emulation.md

 This time we parsed `-no-kvm` but you can also add `-machine accel=tcg` to try others ways of optimization.

+> Warning: here we cannot see much more cos we dont pass enought arguments, check usage in sections below

 ## QEMU with HugePages memory